NclRSE-Training/git-ultra-novice/_episodes/07-github.md

 {: .output}

 If SSH has been set up on the computer you're using, the public and private key pairs will be listed.
 The file names are either `id_ed25519`/`id_ed25519.pub` or `id_rsa`/`id_rsa.pub` depending on how the key pairs were set up.
-Since they don’t exist on Dracula’s computer, he uses this command to create them.
+Since they don’t exist on Alfredo’s computer, he uses this command to create them.

 ### 3.1 Create an SSH key pair
 To create an SSH key pair Alfredo uses this command, where the `-t` option specifies which type of algorithm to use and `-C` attaches a comment to the key (here, Alfredo's email):